doo/evernote-sdk-ios/README.md

 		return canHandle;
 	}

-Do something like this in your AppDelegate's `applicationDidBecomeActive:` method
+[NEEDS UPDATE] Then, do something like this in your AppDelegate's `applicationDidBecomeActive:` method

 	- (void)applicationDidBecomeActive:(UIApplication *)application
 	{